Thenewgrid/linux2420/README.md

 When you access your .ssh folder, you should be able to see digo-key and digo-key.pub.

 The key we want to get right now is digo-key.pub.
+Right click on the "digo-key.pub" file and click open with visual studio code.

 ## Resources
 **in MLA or APA format**